Elementary-team/flutter-elementary/packages/elementary/README.md

 ## How to test

-Since the layers turned out to be well separated from each other, they are easy to test with different test options.
+Since the layers are well-separated from each other, they are easy to test with a number of options available.

 * Use unit tests for Model layer;
 * Use widget and golden tests for Widget layer;